Ghini/server/docs/searching.rst

            ``geometry`` field is the current plant location) you can use the clause ``geometry in area``, where you specify the area by selecting it in the **map** page.

+           Please consider that ghini will fall back to one of the above more generic search strategies if the query is somehow incorrect.
+This will most likely return an empty result set.

 :depending: ``<query>`` | depending